jsjoeio/joeprevite.com/content/2020-06-19-how-to-learn-typescript-quickly/index.md

 ## Summary

 The most important takeaway is this: **use systems to help you learn better and faster**.
 They will serve as your map, keep you on track and help you find the flag to finish the race.
-Following these steps with TypeScript in mind, you will develop a proficiency, hopefully even **expertise** in the language.
+If you were to do this with a programming language like TypeScript, you would develop a proficiency, hopefully even **expertise** in the language.

 The next steps are to go out and use your new knowledge in the world!
 See what you can build.
 Find ways to help other people.

-And if you're ambitious, **I challenge you to go deeper** after you finish this learning project.
-Use this framework and do another round of TypeScript.
+And if you're ambitious, **I challenge you to go deeper** after you finish your first learning project.
+Use this framework and do another round of it.
 See how much you can learn!
 You'll never know the opportunities that may show up as a result.

 Tweak this learning framework to your liking and try it out on other projects - even non-technical ones.
 Adjust as needed.
 See how it works.

+_Special thanks to my friends [Sean](https://twitter.com/seanjun21), [swyx](https://twitter.com/swyx), and [Prince](https://twitter.com/maxcell) for reviewing and giving feedback on the first version of this._

 ### Interested in Fast Learning?